Montessori Preschool Writing Activities Sequence Chart

 Every child develops at his/her own pace.
 We should observe the child and use our judgment to know when the child is ready for worksheets.
 Most children are ready by 3-4 years.
 Worksheets can be tracing or writing depending on the child’s ability.

-Always keep the work simple, with little to no unnecessary distractions.
+Always keep the work simple, with little to no unnecessary distraction.
 Alphabet worksheets should only have a few pictures of the corresponding initial sound.
-I like to keep a dot as prompt to let them know where to start each letter.
+I like to keep a dot as prompts to let them know where to start each letter.
 Be consistent.
 1-3 worksheets per week are ideal.
 Never expect the writing to be perfect.
 Give lots of time and space to practice.

 Preschool Worksheets in 3 Difficulty Levels